ecnepsnai/podman-dropbox/README.md

 **What is podman?**

-Docker, both as a company and as a product, is deprecated - podman is the standardized replacement for Docker which also provides a number of essential improvements, namely rootless containers - the ability to run a container as a specific user, rather than running everything as root (a bad idea!)
+Docker, both as a company and as a product, is deprecated.
+Podman is the standardized replacement for Docker which also provides a number of essential improvements, namely rootless containers, which have the ability to run a container as a specific user, rather than running everything as root (a bad idea!)

+**Why use a container?**

+The Dropbox agent for Linux is very restrictive in how it operates, with two major problems:
+- Your Dropbox data must be stored in your home directory with no option to change it
+- It does not operate as a normal system service (such as a systemd service unit)

+Using a container allows you to work around both of these issues.
+Mapped volumes allow you to store your Dropbox data wherever you wish, and podman containers can be controlled by systemd service units.

 # Quick Start Guide